HN721/fgo24-css-implementation/readme.md

-# HISTORY
+# Snapsound

-This repository creates a Home Page Soundbar Using html css feature
+This repository creates a Home Page SnapSound Using html css feature

 ## Preview